๐ŸŒ Web Hosting

 • Slowest load times (~600ms) โ€” behind both competitors

-• 10GB NVMe storage on Starter โ€” sufficient for most new sites
+• 10GB NVMe storage on Starter โ€” sufficient for most new sites, tight for media-heavy ones

 • Primarily US-focused server infrastructure